torinthiel/jenkins_casc_bootstrap/README.md

 location of git repository containing configuration.

-Later the scripts sets up and schedules a job that will clone the selected repository, assemble configuration into the `$JENKINS_HOME` and apply it to the running instance.
+Later the scripts sets up and schedules a job that will clone the selected repository, assemble configuration into the `$JENKINS_HOME` folder and apply it to the running instance.

 This process ensures that
 a) There are no configuration parts present in the image, everything comes in